 - It provides various themes to customize your homepage.

 - It automatically protects you from dangerous sites.

 - Syncing and data enable you to browse smoothly on all your devices.

 However, Google has questioned its privacy policies and practices with no satisfactory answer.
 Hence, it is not the best option if you’re skeptical about privacy.

 Although Google Chrome dominates the digital market, Firefox comes a close second.
 With its brilliant speed and unique features, it has been developed to serve its users best.

 To name a few of Firefox’s remarkable features are:

 - It has an extended dark mode.

-- With the pop-up video mode, you can watch videos while working.
+- With the pop-up video mode with PiP, you can watch videos while working.

 - It automatically blocks third-party trackers.